 Prior to this offering, there has been no public market for the common stock.
-The initial public offering price has been determined by negotiations between us and the representatives.
-Among the factors considered in determining the initial public offering price were our future prospects and our industry in general, our revenues, earnings and certain other financial operating information in recent periods, and the price-earnings ratios, price-revenues ratios, market prices of securities and certain financial and operating information of companies engaged in activities similar to those in which we engage.
+The initial public offering price will be determined by negotiations between us and the representatives.
+Among the factors to be considered in determining the initial public offering price will be our future prospects and our industry in general, our revenues, earnings and certain other financial operating information in recent periods, and the price-earnings ratios, price-revenues ratios, market prices of securities and certain financial and operating information of companies engaged in activities similar to those in which we engage.
+The estimated initial public offering price range set forth on the cover page of this preliminary prospectus is subject to change as a result of market conditions and other factors.